agile-dev-assignments/user-experience-design-team-luniao-devolved/README.md

 ![](/ux-design/EditProfile.png)

 #### Create Trip
 This is the main page for the user who want to create a new trip.
 The user has the option to add new friends, create a poll, or ask for a recommendation.
 Below is the current to-do list of what the user needs to do before the itinerary is completed.
 The user can easily manage the list by checking the box if the task is completed.
+The same page is created for Guest (CreateTripGuest.png) so that the Guest can be directed to Guest Dashboard when clicked.

 ![](/ux-design/CreateTrip.png)